Send the link below via email or IMCopy

 Producer - Nonstop Games (a King Studio)

-Responsible for managing development of an new Midcore IP and mentoring junior Designers and Producers within the studio.
+Responsible for managing development of a new Midcore IP and mentoring Designers and Producers within the studio.

 I owned the Product Vision (from initial conception), and lead a team of developers, artists. and designers working on a F2P game.